The Alert Response Level under the Government's Preparedness Plan for the Middle East Respiratory Syndrome (MERS) is activated

 For other languages [हिन्दी (Hindi), नेपाली (Nepali), اردو (Urdu), ไทย (Thai), Bahasa Indonesia and Tagalog], please click here

-The affected areas of MERS include the Arabian Peninsula and its neighboring countries (including Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Kingdom of Saudi Arabia, State of Palestine, Syria, United Arab Emirates, Qatar and Yemen).
+The affected areas of MERS include the Arabian Peninsula and its neighboring countries (including Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Saudi Arabia, Palestine, Syria, United Arab Emirates, Qatar and Yemen).
 So far, over 85% of the confirmed cases were reported by Middle East countries or exported to other countries directly from the Middle East.
 The remaining cases outside the Middle East acquired the infection through close contact with another confirmed patient (especially in healthcare institutions).

 Important Notice: As the situation is dynamic and subject to new discoveries and changes, the Centre for Health Protection is liaising with the World Health Organization for updated information.
 The Centre will closely monitor the global situation, conduct epidemiological assessment, and update the information accordingly.